 That was something I liked about Ether One: It was set in Pinwheel, looking at what was initially an idyllic seaside town that fell into a post-industrial slump.
 Do you think you’ll engage similarly with Manchester’s political history, maybe Margaret Thatcher’s influence?

-M: it’s definitely a really rich resource, isn’t it?
+Martin: it’s definitely a really rich resource, isn’t it?
 You can’t have that setting without an element of that coming through, even if it was subconscious.
-There’s definitely political themes in it, and as soon as there’s political themes and it’s set in the ‘80s — even if you didn’t put it there, people would see it.
+There are definitely political themes in it, and as soon as there are political themes and it’s set in the ‘80s – even if you didn’t put it there, people would see it.

-One Parallel I noticed between Manchester and Turing is the premise: a terrorist attack that killed 23 people, which obviously evokes memories of the Manchester Arena attack.
+One Parallel I noticed between Manchester and Turing is the premise: a terrorist attack that killed 23 people, which obviously evokes the Manchester Arena attack.
 Is that intentional?

-J: Some outlets handled it really nicely – they said they’d respectfully wait a week or two before they talked about The Occupation, because it was too fresh.
+James: Some outlets handled it really nicely – they said they’d respectfully wait a week or two before we talk about this, because it was too fresh.
 The London Bridge attack happened right after that as well.
 It was all kind of around that time.
 It’s horrible, but those aren’t the parallels we were trying to draw.

 I was listening to N.J.
-(Apostol) at EDX speaking to Prettygoodgaming’s Mike Williams, and he implied some parallels between the union act, the political tensions in America, and the Patriot Act.
+(Apostol) at EDX speaking to Prettygoodgaming’s Mike Williams, and he implied some parallels between the union act, and the political tensions in America, and the patriot act.
 Is it fair to say, then, that the game takes a broader political perspective?

-J: The important thing for us is that we’re not trying to imbue a particular political view.
-There are political themes, but we’re not trying to say “this a view you should have” or “this is our view; listen to us.”
+James: The important thing for us is that we’re not trying to imbue a particular political view.
+We’re not trying to say ‘this a view you should have’ or ‘this is our view; listen to us.’
 It’s all about putting a story and a situation, and giving you both the ability to find all the facts and figure it out, but also giving you limited facts so that you make your own mind up.
 You don’t know what you don’t know, and that’s key.

-M: Even if you 100 per cent-ed everything and found out all the facts, you hopefully wouldn’t come out like, “oh so this is clearly right, and this is what the developer thought the right thing to do was is.”
+Martin: Even if you 100%ed everything and found out all the facts, you hopefully wouldn’t come out like, ‘oh so this is clearly right, and this is what the developer thought the right thing to do was is.’
 One of the great things about a game is that you have a choice, unlike in films or books.
 We don’t want to beat anyone over the head with our morality.

 So is that why you chose the ‘80s?
 To give it a bit of distance?
 Or was it something else?

-M: One issue was, and I think films have this too, that you spend so long just trying to explain away, “why couldn’t I just text them?”
+Martin: One issue was, and I think films have this too, that you spend so long just trying to explain away, ‘why couldn’t I just text them?’
 Some of it was just down to the themes we wanted to go with.
 If you just had instant messenger, a lot of this would be pointless.
 But also, Ether was set a lot earlier, at the beginning of the 20th century, so this felt like the natural progression.
 It gives you a natural aesthetic to work with, too.

 I’d heard elsewhere that they might exist in the same universe; will you be paying lip service to Ether then?

-J: We have a thread: you come in as a journalist, you’ve got meetings with certain people and certain times, so you have be ready to around their offices around then.
+James: We have a thread: you come in as a journalist, you’ve got meetings with certain people and certain times, so you have be ready to meet them around their offices around then.
 You can miss the meeting though.
-We have have somewhat of a directive path, but it’s up to you really.
+We have somewhat of a directive path, but it’s up to you really.

-M: We’re hoping you’re going to have a good amount of agency to dictate your way through in terms of the information you choose to find out and what you do with this information.
-That’s quite important to how things unfold.
+Martin: We’re hoping you’re going to have a good amount of agency to dictate your way through in terms of the information you choose to find out, what you do with this information, that’s quite important to how things unfold.

 Something else Ether did quite a lot was a lot of environmental storytelling.
 Is environmental storytelling something you’ve still tried to integrate into the game?

-J: Yeah, I think that’s always going to be a big part of any of our games.
+James: Yeah I think that’s always going to be a big part of any of our games.
 For us, it’s so important to have a world that feels alive and that feels like its got history to it, and it’s not just a game level; it’s a place where these people have lived, where they have aspirations and a future.
-For us, we can’t tell you this giving you a cinematic or telling you, ‘this is exactly what you need to know’ – so much of it is just building a world that is interesting.
+For us, we can’t tell you this giving you a cinematic or telling you, ‘this is exactly what you need to know’ – so much of it is just building a world that is interesting,

-M: The thing about environment storytelling is that it kind of gives you the freedom to come back to it when you’re interested, but also, if you’re not you can just walk away.
-That can make it more engaging: its your choice to participate in that.
+Martin: The thing about environment storytelling is that it kind of gives you the freedom to come back to it when you’re interested, but also, if you’re not you can just walk away.
+That can make it more engaging: it’s your choice to participate in that.

 I’ve heard VR is an option for this game; is that still something you might be doing?

-J: We’ve done tests, and its really cool the sense of scale you get.
+James: We’ve done tests, and it’s really cool the sense of scale you get.
 Manchester’s architecture is pretty vertical, it feels very cool.

 Last question: the hardest question and the one developers hate most – is there a release date yet?

 Apart from the above, I think what stood out to me most about this studio was how the staff balanced artistic ambition with consumer awareness.
-At every juncture, their passion and excitement was evident, but it was also refrained by a deft awareness of the unseen player: “Will this feature make the game unwieldy?”, “How do we make sure our game balances freedom and direction?”, and, above all, “will this be enjoyable?”
+At every juncture, their passion and excitement was evident, but it was also refrained by a deft awareness of the unseen customer: ‘will this be fun to play?’
+‘Will this feature make the game unwieldy?’
+‘How do we make sure our game balances freedom and direction?’